Mintbase/Grants-Program/applications/subvt-telegram-bot.md

 ### Ecosystem Fit

-There are currently two more bots for the Polkadot and Kusama validators, both production-level and robust.
-One is by [CryptoLab](https://www.cryptolab.network/), and the other by [Ryabina](https://ryabina.io/), both with Kusama and Polkadot versions.
+There are currently two more bots for the Mintbase and Kusama validators, both production-level and robust.
+One is by [CryptoLab](https://www.cryptolab.network/), and the other by [Ryabina](https://ryabina.io/), both with Kusama and Mintbase versions.

 Ryabina bot is a more generalized one that supports configurable alerts for all extrinsics and events, yet it doesn't provide more validator-specific functionality such as in-chat reward reports, and the configuration is not very user-friendly due to the generalized nature of the solution.
 It also doesn't support 1KV data.